vy-let/muc/Readme.markdown

 # Prologue

-You shouldn't measure software in terms of Lines Of Code.
+You shouldn’t measure software in terms of Lines Of Code.
 That makes no sense.
 You know why:

     #import <Foundation/Foundation.h>